MichelDeudon/sentinel2-xcube-boat-detection/README.md

 ## License

-This repository is made available under the [Do No Harm License](https://github.com/raisely/NoHarm).
+This repository is made available under the [Do No Harm License](https://github.com/raisely/NoHarm). <br>
 Copyright (c) 2020 Michel Deudon and Zhichao Lin.
 All rights reserved.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />Our dataset is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.